inject for work with collection in Ruby

 I hope now it's more clear, but let's recap:

-• argument, which we pass to inject gets the initial value for memo (you can easily change name of that variable.
-For example in our case we could name it accumulator)
+gets the initial value for memo (you can easily change name of that variable.
+For example in our case we could name it accumulator) - value, that block returns is being passed as memo for the following iteration

-• inject goes through all elements of collection
+goes through all elements of collection- result of entire execution of

 Let's check more interesting example, which you can meet in day-to-day work.
-Let's imagine that we have an array of user's roles, and we want to get a hash where key is a role and value equals to true.
+Let's imagine that we have an array of user's roles, and we want to get a hash where key is a role and value equals to true

-So we need to transform this data ["user", "admin", "guest"] to this format: {"user" => true, "admin" => true, "guest" => true}
+to this format: {"user" => true, "admin" => true, "guest" => true}

-Without inject we could get code like this:
+we could get code like this:

 roles = ["user", "admin", "guest"]